 We need to program the computer to be as smart as our volunteer.
 But how do we do that?
 We already know how to do this in math!

-• Draw the table on the left below on the board.
+Draw the table on the left below on the board.

-• We recommend starting by showing it without the equation at the bottom and talking students through the process of highlighting the variable & defining the function.
+We recommend starting by showing it without the equation at the bottom and talking students through the process of highlighting the variable & defining the function.

-• Once you have crowd-sourced the equation from the math side, show students how the same process of writing examples and defining the function would work in Pyret syntax.
+Once you have crowd-sourced the equation from the math side, show students how the same process of writing examples and defining the function would work in Pyret syntax.

-Math Pyret
+Math | Pyret | |

-400 400🖼Show image
+400 🖼Show image |

-400 400🖼Show image
+400 🖼Show image |

 Investigate

-• Start by looking at each table and highlighting what is changing from the first row to the following rows.
+Start by looking at each table and highlighting what is changing from the first row to the following rows.

-• Then, match each table to the function that defines it.
+Then, match each table to the function that defines it.

 You may also want to have students complete Matching Examples & Function Definitions (Desmos)

-Now that we’ve seen how this works in math, let’s go back to gt.
+Now that we’ve seen how this works in math, let’s go back to gt

-Turn to Matching Examples and Function Definitions (Page 31) and look at the definition of gt in the first row of the table.
+Turn to Matching Examples and Function Definitions (Page 31) and look at the definition of gt

-Using gt as a model, match the mystery function examples to their corresponding definitions.
+as a model, match the mystery function examples to their corresponding definitions.

 You may also want to have students complete Matching Examples & Function Definitions (Desmos) .

-- Writing examples and identifying the variables lays the groundwork for writing the function, which is especially important as the functions get more complex.
-Don’t skip this step!
+Connecting to Best Practices - Writing the examples is like "showing your work" in math class. - Have students circle what is changing and label it with a proper variable name.
+The name of the variable should reflect what it represents, such as - Writing examples and identifying the variables lays the groundwork for writing the function, which is especially important as the functions get more complex.
+Don’t skip this step! |

 Synthesize

-• What strategies did you use to match the examples with the function definitions?
+What strategies did you use to match the examples with the function definitions?

-• Why is defining functions useful to us as programmers?
+Why is defining functions useful to us as programmers?

 🔗Examples and Contracts